When is Venom out in cinemas? UK release date, cast, trailer and plot

 Find out everything you need to know about Tom Hardy’s symbiote Spider-Man spin-off and the comics it’s based on

-Non-Marvel Spider-Man spin-off Venom will be hitting cinemas this autumn, with Tom Hardy starring as the symbiote-infected monster who tries to use his new powers for good.
+Non-Marvel Spider-Man spin-off Venom is now in cinemas, with Tom Hardy starring as the symbiote-infected monster who tries to use his new powers for good.

-So far, Venom looks like a very different sort of superhero movie and has fans pretty excited – so why not check out all the details about the new comic-book movie below?
+Overall, Venom is a very different sort of superhero movie and has fans pretty excited – so why not check out all the details about the new comic-book movie below?

 - New trailer for Tom Hardy’s Venom finally reveals Venom